oldscienceguy/PebbleSDR/README.md

 3. Make sure the Audio Output and other device options such as Sample Rate are set properly, then close the options dialog
 4. Find the Power button in the lower left and click it to power-on the receiver.
 5. If everything is working correctly, you will see the frequency display light up and show the default frequency for the device.
+6. The size and position of the Pebble are saved on exit and restored when the application is re-opened.
-6. See the Details section for each area of the UI
+7. See the Details section for each area of the UI

 ##Details (Top left to Bottom right)
 ###Tuning Box (10 digits)